 Although Osprey Watch is mostly run by volunteers, we still rely on donations in order to complete the work we do, which includes inspiring visitors at the viewing point and osprey cabin, purchasing equipment to help us with osprey monitoring and protection, producing educational materials and outreach work, installing and maintaining new nest platforms, training and supporting volunteers.

-You can also contribute to our work either by donating through Northumberland Wildlife Trust’s donation page, choosing Kielder Ospreys in the drop down list.
+You can contribute to our work by donating through Northumberland Wildlife Trust’s donation page, choosing Kielder Ospreys in the drop down list.

 Kielder Osprey News

 We're eagerly anticipating the return of our ospreys for the spring - stay up to date with the birds by following our fantastic osprey blog.